-- 26.Close the gray message window by pressing OK. - 27.
-The Oracle Installer will now configure Net8, create a demo database, and start the Apache webserver that comes with Oracle.
+28. Close the gray message window by pressing OK.

+29.The Oracle Installer will now configure Net8, create a demo database, and start the Apache webserver that comes with Oracle.

 At this point Oracle is fully installed and if any of these tools fail it does not really matter.
-You can always call them on the command line manually (netmgr to create or edit a Net8 configuration (for experts), netca to create a Net8 configuration using a wizard (easier), dbca to create a database).
+You can always call them on the command line manually (netasst to create or edit a Net8 configuration, netca to create a Net8 configuration using a wizard, dbassist to create a database; Note: you must unset the environment variable for internationalization with the command unset LANG before starting any of the Oracle Java GUI tools or they will crash immediately).

-Net8 Configuration Assistant (netca)
+Net8 Configuration Assistant